SpineEventEngine/SpineEventEngine.github.io/docs/concepts/snapshot.md

 ---
 <h2 class="top">Snapshot</h2>

-Snapshot is a current state of an Aggregate.
+Snapshot is a state of an Aggregate.
+A snapshot ”sits” in between events in the history, so that you do not have to replay them all.
+You read events backwards until you encounter a snapshot, then apply it to the Aggregate, and then play trailing events.